fractal-analytics-platform/fractal-tasks-core/docs/roi_tables.md

 #### Tables container

-The Zarr attributes of the `tables` group must include the key `"tables"`, pointing to the list of all tables; this simplifies the discovery of image tables.
+The Zarr attributes of the `tables` group must include the key `tables`, pointing to the list of all tables; this simplifies the discovery of image tables.

 Here is an example of `image.zarr/tables/.zattrs`:
 ```json
 {